khietbt/expressjs/docs/index.md

 ---

-# MEAN
+# Express.js
 {: .no_toc }

-[What Is the MEAN Stack?](https://www.mongodb.com/mean-stack) It stands for MongoDB, Express.js, Angular and Node.js - a tech stack for developing web applications.
+[Express.js](https://expressjs.com) is a Node.js framework for writing web applications.
+It is usually mentioned as a part of MEAN / MERN stack.

-## Installing the MEAN stack
+## Installation

 ### nvm

 [nvm](https://github.com/nvm-sh/nvm) is a version manager for Node.js.
 Please follow [this instruction](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) to install it.

 ### Node.js